 What Is Hyaluronic Acid, and What Does It Do For Your Skin?

-Ever wonder what's really behind the trendy ingredients in your beauty products?
+Ever wonder what's really behind the trendy skin-care ingredients in your beauty products?
 That's how we feel about hyaluronic acid, which has become a huge buzzword in the skin-care world in the last few years.
-You've likely seen the ingredient listed on bottles in your medicine cabinet and on face creams, serums, and cleansers in the aisles of your local drugstore.
-But what does hyaluronic acid do for your skin, and does it live up to the hype?
+You've likely seen the ingredient listed on bottles in your medicine cabinet and on face creams, serums, and cleansers in the aisles of your favorite beauty retailer.
+But what does hyaluronic acid do for your skin and does it live up to the hype?
 Since it's enjoying a resurgence, we reached out to dermatologist Debra Jaliman, MD, and cosmetic chemist Stephen Alain Ko to find out just what hyaluronic acid is, its benefits for the skin, and how to use it.
+Keep reading for the scoop.

 What Is Hyaluronic Acid?